cprevallet/fitplot/static/help.rst

 Browser version
 ~~~~~~~~~~~~~~~
-In theory, any browser capable of supporting a combination of Plot.ly, Material Design Lite components, and Google Charts should be capable of using the application.
+In theory, any browser capable of supporting a combination of Plot.ly, Material Design Lite components, and Google Maps Javascript API and Google Charts should be capable of using the application.

 In general browsers with the following version numbers or later should be compatible (but see the tested configurations section below):

-+ Microsoft Internet Explorer 9
++ Microsoft Internet Explorer 10 or above
 + Mozilla Firefox version 31 or above
 + Google Chrome version 31 or above

-Microsoft Internet Explorer 8 may exhibit results in a degraded mode (.css only vs. SVG for example) and is *not* officially supported.

 Browser settings
 ~~~~~~~~~~~~~~~~